Da Ke ding: History

 In 1937, the Second Sino-Japanese War broke out.
 Pan Dayu risked her relatives to go back to the house in Suzhou.
 They asked a carpenter to make a big wooden box.
 At night, it was dark everywhere in Suzhou.
 Under candlelight, they lifted the bricks under the long table and dug a big hole.
 The big box was put into the hole with the two tripods crossing inside.
 They closed the box, earthed it up and replaced the bricks.
 Shortly afterwards, Suzhou was occupied by the Japanese army.
 Matsui (松井), the Japanese commander, heard that there were two tripods in the Pan's house.
 It was exactly him that sent a Japanese division to Pan's house to plunder the two tripods.
 One day, a truck fully loaded with Japanese soldiers stopped in front of a house in South Gravel Street.
 The Japanese soldiers unloaded the heavy water bump from the truck and pumped the water in the lotus pond completely.
 Then they jumped into the muddy pond and dug every corner of the pond with shovels.
 They dug till sun set but got nothing.
 Since then, they rushed into Pan's house every day to search something.
 Pan Dayu kept the two tripods with her family for decades.
 They lived through the trouble times eventually.

 In 1951, two years after the Communist State was established, the Shanghai Cultural Relics Management Committee began to organize the Shanghai Museum.
 After getting the news, Pan Dayu wrote a short letter, intending to donate the two tripods to Shanghai Museum.
 A few months later, Liu Ruli (刘汝醴 (劉汝醴)) and Shen Gengmei (沈羹梅) went to Suzhou accompanied by Pan Jiahua (潘家华 (潘家華)), daughter of Pan Dayu, to take the tripods.
 Mao Dun (1896–1981), the Minister of Culture, personally inscribed an honorary credential for her.
 The Da Ke ding has always been kept there since that time.
 In 1959, the Da Yu ding was transferred to Beijing and became one of the most valuable treasure in National Museum of China.
-In March 2004, in order to celebrate Pan Dayu's 100 birthday, the Da Yu ding was transferred to Shanghai Museum for a special and short display.
-It's their reunion for half a century.
+In March 2004, in order to celebrate Pan Dayu's 100 birthday, the Da Yu ding was transferred to Shanghai Museum for a special and short display, marking their reunion after half a century.

 On January 21, 2018, the Da Ke ding was featured on the Chinese TV program National Treasure.
 Jackson Yee, Xu Yongxiang and Pan Yuyi, presented the historical background of Da Ke Ding.